kalvinparker/My_Home_Network/Reverse-Proxy.md

 Understanding the path of a request is key to troubleshooting:

-1.  **Public Path:** User's Browser/App -> Public DNS -> Your Public IP -> OPNsense WAN Firewall -> **HAProxy Frontend**
+1.  **Request Path:** User's Browser/App -> Public DNS -> Your Public IP -> OPNsense WAN Firewall -> **HAProxy Frontend**
 2.  **Internal Path:** **HAProxy Backend** -> Your LAN -> Your Service (e.g., Docker Host) -> The Application

-HAProxy acts as the secure gatekeeper and traffic director.
+HAProxy acts as the secure gatekeeper, SSL terminator and traffic director.

 ### Prerequisites

 1. A functioning OPNsense router with an internet connection.
 2. An internal service running on a known static IP and HTTP port (e.g., `192.168.1.6:8080`).
-3. A domain name you control, preferably with a provider supported by the `os-acme-client` plugin's DNS challenge (e.g., DuckDNS, Cloudflare, Namecheap).
+3. A domain name you control, with a provider supported by the os-acme-client plugin's DNS challenge (e.g., DuckDNS, Cloudflare).
+4. Your trusted network ranges (e.g., LAN, VPN).

 ---